• Products

 Uninstall an app

-Aside from managing single users, site/organization administrators can uninstall apps from an Atlassian site.
-This process removes all user access to the app.
+Site and organization admins can uninstall apps from an Atlassian site.
 You should warn your users that the app is about to uninstalled from your site beforehand.

 To uninstall a connected app from your site: